A loose guide for Neurodivergent learners and students

 Notes.
 PF, 2021

 • You are fully within your rights to think differently and to have more time and space.
 This does not mean you aren’t 'open minded'.
+Processing time is a necessity.
 The Neuromajority group think discounts a lot of the actual neurodivergent lived experience on a daily basis.
 Consider who is being open minded.
 Is there a knowledge mismatch leading to a power imbalance?
+See Dr Damien Milton 'Double Empathy Thoery' for further and future reference.

 • And to repeat from my previous page: You are allowed to laugh, not 'live the tragedy narrative' and enjoy (please, please do!) the process of art making.
 Joy is a permissible emotion!
-That in itself is a magical form of relief, replenishment and meaning.
+That in itself is a magical form of relief, replenishment, meaning and also part of the human experience.
 Never underestimate the power of a Flow state, for example, in terms of creativity.
 See the work of pioneer psychologist the late Mihaly Csikszentmihalyi .
+I personally find the process of art making grounding, clearing and expansive.

 • You have every right to be creative on your terms.